In the deep darkness of a New Orleans night, two “sporting girls” are

 man’s body appear in the mail, Valentin and McKinney begin tracking

 down the killer.
 What they discover are paths through a tortured mind

 that resides behind a face they cannot yet recognize.

-Eclipse Alley will be released October 25, 2017 by Crescent City Books.
+Eclipse Alley is published by Crescent City Books.